ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Reflection on working practices

 We now turn to our working practices.
-In particular, we discuss our main lines of communication, application of the Agile methodology and management of sprints, as well as how we used GitHub, and how we worked as a team.
+In particular, we discuss our main lines of communication, application of the Agile methodology, and management of sprints, as well as assess how we used GitHub and worked as a team.

 ### Our working practices